Dominican art: 20th century – Modernism

 Beginning in 1939, European refugees mostly from Spain, arrived to Santo Domingo.
 The impact that the Republicans caused in the capital city was expressed in various ways, starting with the alteration of nightlife since the Spanish were used to everything at later hours; they founded cinemas, multiplied cafes, and established restaurants.
-In addition to nighttime recreation, the exiles also favorably influenced intellectual and university development, since many of them were academics, writers, and artists of various manifestations: musicians, theater players, sculptors, painters and craftsmen.
-With the Spanish Republicans and a good number of Central European Jews and other exiles, the population of the capital city increased relatively, but especially the cultural environment.
-Walking passed streets and cafes, in addition to peninsular Spanish and Dominican spanish, German and French were also heard.
-The small and secluded corner of the Caribbean became for some time a cosmopolitan place.
-The artists who resided in Santo Domingo during this time included: Josep Gausachs, Manolo Pascual, Juan Bautista Acher, Saul Steimberg, Kurt Schnitzer, George Hausdorf, José Vela Zanetti, Francisco Vásquez Díaz, Antonio Bernad Gonzálvez, Ernesto Lothar, Josep Rovira, Francisco Dorado, Mounia André, Joaquín de Alba, Hans Pape, Ana María Schwartz, Alejandro Solana Ferrer, and many others.

-The legacy these Spanish and Central European refugees have on Dominican art is especially evident in the approach to avant-garde languages like surrealism and abstraction seen in the works of native artists in the later half of the 20th century.
-For example, the first generations of students in ENBA benefited from teachers such as Gausachs, Pascual, Vela Zanetti, Lothar and Hausdorf.
+In addition to nighttime recreation, these European refugees, including Central European Jewish exiles, also favorably influenced intellectual and university development, since many of them were academics, writers, and artists of various manifestations: like musicians, theater players, sculptors, painters and craftsmen.
+Some artists residing in Santo Domingo during this time include Josep Gausachs, Manolo Pascual, Juan Bautista Acher, Saul Steimberg, Kurt Schnitzer, George Hausdorf, José Vela Zanetti, Francisco Vásquez Díaz, Antonio Bernad Gonzálvez, Ernesto Lothar, Josep Rovira, Francisco Dorado, Mounia André, Joaquín de Alba, Hans Pape, Ana María Schwartz, Alejandro Solana Ferrer, and many others.
+The legacy these Spanish and Central European exiles have on Dominican art is evident in the approach to Avant-garde styles like Surrealism and Abstraction seen in the works of the first generations of students in ENBA, who learned under the tutelage of Gausachs, Pascual, Vela Zanetti, Lothar and Hausdorf.